-We are a family owned and operated business with over 47 years of experience headquartered in New Braunfels, TX.
+We are a family owned and operated business with over 48 years of experience headquartered in New Braunfels, TX.
 We pride ourselves in having a strong, trustworthy relationship with all of our client.
 We build this by providing traditional, down home, customer service.
-All our techniques and methods have been ground tested.
+All our techniques and methods have been field tested.
 We consider ourselves stewards of the natural resources and land we manage.
-This contributes to our high level of success.
+It takes more than just putting out hog traps to get rid of hogs.
+Scouting, tracking and even some hog phycology contribute to our high level of success.
 This is all we do.
 We don't have another job or income.
 Feral hog removal and management is our job.
 Our success rate is what has sustained our business this long and hopefully for generations to come.

 We currently looking into, taking steps and are moving forward to open a process facility to somehow get (hogs) this self-sustaining, natural food source to those who need it.
 My thinking is, if we have thousands of hungry Texans and 8 million hogs running about..why are we not connecting them?
 Why are we not putting this into free lunch programs for hungry kids at school?
 Why are we not feeding prisoners or attempting to supplement food for inmates with feral hogs?
 When a disasters strike across Texas, people are left homeless and hungry.
 Why isn't there a way to get a protein rich food source to people who need it or to the rescue workers that are out day and night doing their best?
 Answering these questions has taken time, effort and there is a considerable cost.
 But we continue to search for answers, go to Austin, ask more questions and try find solutions to barriers that are preventing our ideas from becoming reality.

 © 2013 Stone Turtle.
 All Rights Reserved.